 - Linked social account usernames and a screenshot of the logged profile page.
 No need if you didn’t use any.

-However, this article will help if your account has been hacked or you cannot access your linked email or phone.
+This is how I got back into my TikTok account after it was hacked.
+I hope this article helps if your account was hacked or you cannot access your linked email or phone.

-Keep your personal info private.
-Never share your login QR code with anyone, as doing so can expose your credentials.
+For example, scammers may request your information to ‘check’ something, but they often use it to access your account or share it with others.
+Do not share your login QR code with anyone, as this could expose your credentials.
 And log out of all devices at least once a week.
-I think this guidance applies to all social media platforms, not only TikTok.
+I think this guidance applies to all social platforms, not only TikTok.

 Read More: Copy Text From Protected Website | TTFB Measurement Tools